dsccommunity/dsccommunity.org/content/blog/dsc-maintenance-windows.en.md

   WriteTranscripts: true
 ```

-> Note: The extremly short intervals used here are mainly for testing and demonstration purposes and not recommended in production.
+> Note: The extremely short intervals used here are mainly for testing and demonstration purposes and not recommended in production.

-This YAML is taken from the file [DscBaseline.yml]( https://github.com/AutomatedLab/DscWorkshop/blob/dev/DscSample/DSC_ConfigData/Roles/DscBaseline.yml) part of the DscWorkshop’s configuration data.
+This YAML is taken from the file [DscBaseline.yml](https://github.com/dsccommunity/DscWorkshop/blob/dev/DSC/DscConfigData/Roles/DscBaseline.yml) part of the DscWorkshop’s configuration data.
 The configurations section defines that a node having the DscBaseline role assigned, applies the configuration DscLcmController and DscLcmMaintenanceWindows.
 The rest of the YAML are the parameters to these configurations.
 There will be an extra post about the config management in the DscWorkshop project.

 ### DscLcmMaintenanceWindows configuration